The History of Taco Bell

 In 2007, Taco Bell launched a World Series marketing campaign called “Steal a Base, Steal a Taco,” pledging to give every person in the U.S. a free taco if any player stole a base during the championship games.

-Boston Red Sox player Jacoby Ellsbury delivered in Game 2, successfully stealing a base and triggering Taco Bell to follow through on providing America with free tacos.
+Boston Red Sox player Jacoby Ellsbury delivered in Game 2, successfully stole a base and forced Taco Bell to follow through on their promise.

 EVERY TIME TACO BELL OPENS A RESTAURANT IN MEXICO, IT FAILS